pinakig22/bootstrapping-k8-cluster/README.md

 # Bootstrapping clusters with `kubeadm`
-In this repo, I have covered setting a High Available Kubernetes cluster using `Kubernetes version: v1.27`.
+In this repo, I have covered setting a NON-HA (**single** `control-plane`) & High Available Kubernetes cluster using `Kubernetes version: v1.27`.

-`ETCD` is deployed in **stacked** mode, i.e. the `etcd` members and `control plane` nodes are co-located.
+In HA Setup, `ETCD` is deployed in **stacked** mode, i.e. the `etcd` members and `control plane` nodes are co-located.

+### Non-HA Architecture (single control-plane)
+System requirements:
+- One or more machine running a deb/rpm-compatible Linux OS; for example: Ubuntu or CentOS.
+- 2 GiB of RAM per machine.
+- At least 2 CPUs on the machine used as `control-plane` node.
+- Full network connectivity among all machines in the cluster.
+You can use either a public or a private network.
-### Architecture
+### High Availability Architecture
 ![Stacked etcd topology](media/kubeadm-ha-topology-stacked-etcd.png)

-Using `kubeadm`, you can create a minimum viable Kubernetes cluster that conforms to best practices.

 To achieve **High Availability**, following is the setup:
 - **3 Control Plane** nodes (Master node).